punitda/ssh-git-cli/README.md

 ```
 #1:
 ?
-Select hosting service from below for which you are creating ssh keys?
+Please select hosting service account from below for which you are generating the ssh keys:
 > github
 > gitlab
 > bitbucket